FAQs

 Critical Takes takes a general view that corporate power is a structural problem which calls for a comprehensive and ambitious response from civil society.
 Beyond that, the platform does not promote its own policy agenda or attempt to say what the end-point of change should be.

-The aim is to gather ideas about how to tackle corporate power from across worldwide civil society, make those ideas easily accessible and encourage a patient and inclusive discussion about how they might fit together into a single agenda for transforming the problem, based on points of consensus which people with different starting points can work on together.
+The aim is to gather ideas about how to tackle corporate power from across worldwide civil society, make those ideas easily accessible and encourage a patient and inclusive discussion about how they might fit together into a single agenda for transforming the problem, based on points of consensus which people with different priorities and starting points can work on together.

 Critical Takes is a resource for civil society and does not usually campaign or conduct advocacy towards governments or multinational corporations.